Note: Arducam has upgraded and rebranded the Project Jetvariety. Here is the latest post

-The Project Jetvariety of Arducam allows any camera modules – including the ready-made and the upcoming – to be connected to the high-speed CSI-2 connector on the Jetson Nano.
+The Project Jetvariety allows any Arducam MIPI camera modules – including the ready-made and the upcoming – to be connected to the high-speed CSI-2 connector on the Jetson Nano.
 Thanks to our extra hardware and software efforts, it’s not much easier to interface a new camera.

 It unleashes the vision performance of Jetson Nano by offering more camera choices for much wider applications for industrial, educational, and personal use cases.

-Issues with Raspberry Pi Camera V2-like IMX219 Modules
+Issues with Raspberry Pi Camera V2-like IMX219 or High Quality IMX477 Modules

 On the other hand, for machine vision, industrial, medical applications you will need a higher resolution and frame rate, or an externally triggered camera without rolling artifacts.
 If you want to try and test other cameras than the IMX219, it can be painful to switch between cameras, and even a nightmare to develop and debug a camera driver that is not natively supported.

 Arducam now offers a comprehensive camera solution and support to address this problem, including a kernel camera driver for all cameras.
-Our solution reduces the complexity to integrate new cameras on the Nano and opens up endless possibilities.
+Our solution reduces the complexity to integrate new cameras on the Nano and opens endless possibilities.
 We want the Project Jetvariety to offer universal compatibility for every camera sensor, as well as universal affordability for every end-user.

 Highlights of the Arducam Jetvariety Series

 - Support Arducam Breakout Board from 0.3MP ~ 18MP

 - Support Monochrome and Color Cameras